fasten-project/debian-builder/sbuild/README.md

 This is an unofficial Docker image of [sbuild](https://tracker.debian.org/pkg/sbuild).
 You can run sbuild as a Docker container to build Debian binary packages from Debian sources.
-It supports the releases; buster, stretch and unstable.
+It supports the releases;bullseye, buster, stretch and unstable.
 Moreover, two extensions of the sbuild image are provided to generate call graphs.
 One using [svf](https://svf-tools.github.io/SVF/), and the other one using